yachi/yt-dlp-mcp/README.md

 # yt-dlp-mcp

-An MCP server implementation that integrates with yt-dlp, providing video content download capabilities (e.g. YouTube, Facebook, etc.) for LLMs.
+An MCP server implementation that integrates with yt-dlp, providing video and audio content download capabilities (e.g. YouTube, Facebook, Tiktok, etc.) for LLMs.

 ## Features